unifem/UFL-Plus/README.rst

 functions (in the case of GFD).
 The PDEs are expressed in both and weak forms that closely resemble the mathematical notation.

-UFL is a core component of the [FEniCS project](http://www.fenicsproject.org).
+UFL is a core component of the FEniCS project (http://www.fenicsproject.org).
 UFL+ is a core component of UNIFEM, which stands for UNIFied Environment for Multiphysics problems.
 UNIFEM extends and reuses a number of components of the FEniCS Project, including UFL.